garlicdevs/Fruit-API/README.md

 # Introduction

-**Fruit API** (http://fruitlab.org/) is a universal deep reinforcement learning framework, which is designed meticulously to provide a *friendly* user interface.
+**Fruit API** (http://fruitlab.org/) is a universal deep reinforcement learning framework, which is designed meticulously to provide a *friendly* user interface, fast algorithm prototyping, and a multi-purpose framework for RL research community.
 Specifically, **Fruit API** has the following noticeable contributions:

 * **Friendly API**: **Fruit API** follows a modular design combined with the OOP in Python to provide a solid foundation and an easy-to-use user interface via a simplified